Harlem Walking Tours

 Join Free Tours by Foot uptown on this two hour tour and discover the streets where Ella Fitzgerald, Duke Ellington and other cutting edge Harlem Renaissance players put American music on the world map, where Cassius Clay became Muhammad Ali and where Fidel Castro slept after being kicked out of a midtown hotel for having chickens in his room.

-Come hungry, if you want to treat yourself to some great soul food!
+Come hungry, if you want to treat yourself to some great soul food after the tour!

 Sites we cover on the tour:

 - Sites related to Malcolm X

 - Schomberg Center

 - Strivers Row

 - and much more!

 Be sure to print out and use our self-guided Harlem walking tour map.